 \section{Das-Dennis simplex lattice and exact Pareto-optimal solutions}

-On Figure \ref{fig:Simplex_lattice} we show an example of simplex lattice used to produce weight vectors for 3-objective problem scalarization.
-We also solved corresponding single-objective problems to optimality by exact MIP/MINLP solver SCIP \cite{SCIPOptSuite10}, and show that the number of found Pareto-optimal solutions, as well as corresponding hypervolume grows much slower than the number of vectors in the lattice.
-This fact points out that majority of Pareto-optimal solutions do not correspond to an exact solution of scalarized problem with any choice of weight vector.
-Thus an approximate algorithm like NI-SB that samples wide variety of near-optimal solutions is a perfect choice for exploration of Pareto set.
+In Fig.~\ref{fig:Simplex_lattice} we show an example of a simplex lattice used to produce weight vectors for scalarizing the three-objective problem.
+We also solved corresponding single-objective problems to optimality using the exact MIP/MINLP solver SCIP \cite{SCIPOptSuite10}, and show that the number of found Pareto-optimal solutions and the corresponding hypervolume grow much slower than the number of vectors in the lattice.
+This indicates that the majority of Pareto-optimal solutions do not correspond to an exact solution of the scalarized problem with any choice of weight vector.
+Thus an approximate algorithm such as NI-SB that samples a wide variety of near-optimal solutions is well suited for exploration of the Pareto set.